 When you consider that the Hilux is a commercial vehicle, its cabin is surprisingly impressive, with its modern features and creature comforts making it more car-like than you’d expect.
 The infotainment system (which is not fitted to the Active trim level) works well, but parking sensors are standard only on the range-topping Invincible X and no Hilux gets an alarm as standard.

 All Mk8 Hiluxes are still under guarantee, because they come with a five-year, 100,000-mile warranty.
+In 2021, Toyota made its warranty package even more impressive; 10 years or 100,000 miles for new cars, and a year’s top-up cover if you get your used Toyota serviced at a main dealer.
 The service intervals are Intermediate, Full and Full+, which are priced at £250, £395 and £500 respectively.